 Where you stand in the sector – and what the gap is actually made of.

-Module 2 takes the KPIs from Module 1 and positions each company against the sector.
-Averages, medians, quartile rankings, leader vs laggard bands.
-But the more useful layer is normalization – ratios that make companies of different sizes genuinely comparable.
+Module 02 takes the KPIs from Module 01 and positions each company against the sector.
+Averages, medians, quartile rankings, leader and laggard bands.
+The more useful layer is normalisation – ratios that make companies of different sizes genuinely comparable.
 Revenue per employee, PAT per unit, EBITDA per unit of capacity, working capital as a percentage of revenue.
 These are the numbers that explain why a larger company can have worse margins than a smaller one.

-The CAGR analysis and compensation-vs-performance matrix sit in this module.
+The CAGR analysis and the compensation against performance matrix sit in this module.
 Both are outputs a board can act on the same day they are reviewed.

 • Sector averages and medians per KPI